 Nectar is nutritionally essential for bees.
 This sugary substance is broken down by bees into carbohydrates.

 Pollen is the other part of the bees’ diet.
-These flowery grains are packed with protein, the other nutrient bees require.
+These flowery grains are packed with protein; the other nutrient that bees require.

 Bees convert nectar into honey to be able to store it.
 Bees that can make honey have a honey stomach to transport nectar.
 This special pouch can be filled with nectar that won’t be digested.